 CREATE YOUR OWN BENCHMARK

-What causes low self-esteem though?
+What causes low self-esteem?
 Well, mental illness can play a part, unsupportive friends or family, or even social media.
 If you’re poring through your Facebook friends list, and it seems like they all have perfect lives and even their lattes are flawless, then you are falling for the WE ARE PERFECT trap.

-I always say to brand yourselves in a proactive and positive way, but that does mean most social media users are as well.
-And this means you’re not seeing the daily niggles and insecurities but their edited version of reality where they love themselves and everyone.
+I always advise clients to brand themselves in a proactive and positive way, but most social media users also think this way.
+This means you do not see the daily niggles and insecurities but their edited version of reality in which they love themselves and everyone.

-While this won’t fix your low self-esteem by itself, it will build a platform without as much negative noise from others, and will afford you the space to focus on rebuilding your self-esteem.
+While this won’t fix your low self-esteem by itself, it will build a platform without as much negative noise from others and will afford you the space to focus on rebuilding your self-esteem.

 INVEST IN YOU

 You have to take stock of your negative feelings and address them, but not in a self-critical manner.
-You are not weak for thinking these things – but you can work on them.
+You are not weak for thinking these things, but you can work on them.

 Do you think you’re fat?
 Join a gym, or go for a daily run.
 Start exercising.
 You don’t like the way you talk?
 Take vocal coaching.
 You think you’re unfashionable or out-of-touch?
-Start reading the news or have a female friend or relative take you out shopping for a fresh look.
+Start reading the news, or have a female friend or relative take you out shopping for a fresh look.

 CELEBRATE THE SMALL STUFF

-Facebook makes it seem like everyone you know gets married and pops out a child on a daily basis, but the key to overcoming low self-esteem is knowing that real life does not work like that.
+Facebook makes it seem like a different you know gets married or pops out a child on a weekly basis.
+The key to overcoming low self-esteem is knowing that real life does not work like that.

-You don’t have to physically reward your every tiniest bit of progress, as you could run the risk of becoming self-indulgent which will again tip you into low self-esteem, but do make a note of or track your goals.
+You don’t have to reward every tiny bit of progress, as you could run the risk of becoming self-indulgent which will again tip you into low self-esteem but do track your achievements.

 REALISE THAT PERFECTIONISM IS A LIE

 Finally, you have to realise that being the best you can be and finding respect for yourself does not mean everything has to be or is going to be perfect.

-Realise that self-improvement takes place in increments, with investment, and patience, and awareness of your actions.
+Realise that self-improvement occurs in increments, with investment, and patience, and awareness of your actions.
 It’s okay to be wrong and experience a learning curve just like everyone else.